Itvisors/mendix-NativeTileContainer/README.md

 You can overrule the spacing by creating a custom class in your native theme.

-The test project styling uses class `tileContainer` and Atlas class `card` to create the tile effect.
+The test project styling uses custom class `tileContainer` and Atlas class `card` to create the tile effect.
 To create the large button icons, the test project contains several sample classes.
 [Link to the file on the GitHub repo]( https://github.com/Itvisors/mendix-NativeTileContainer/blob/main/test/theme/native/testNativeTileWidget.js)